tsgouros/demo-graphic/README.md

 directory you just created.
 You can put it somewhere else by adding "-DCMAKE_INSTALL_PREFIX=/my/path/to/install" to the cmake line above.

+    Note: Use the "master" branch on MinVR.
+This is the default when you clone the repo, so you shouldn't have to worry about it.

+If this fails and the cmake command reports that it cannot find FreeGLUT, try this hack.
+The cmake program uses a file with hints in it to try to figure out where to find your freeglut installation.
+The hints in the demo-graphic FindFreeGLUT file are better than in the MinVR version.
+While we wait for the better version to become part of the MinVR release, go to your MinVR repo and do this:

+    $ cd MinVR   # <-- you are at the root of the MinVR tree.
+    $ cp /path/to/my/demo-graphic/cmake/FindFreeGLUT.cmake plugins/FREEGLUT/cmake/

+Then try the build again from the cmake step above.

-You will need to rebuild the demo-graphic repo, by going over to its build directory and issuing a command like this:
+After successfully building the MinVR package and getting past the "make install" step, you will need to rebuild the demo-graphic repo, by going over to its build directory and issuing a command like this:

     $ cmake .. -DMINVR_INSTALL_DIR=/my/path/to/install
     $ make